DaraghOsully/Getting-and-Cleaning-Data-Course-Project/README.md

      -  the 'test' set  - where 30% was selected for generating the test data.

-Within the orginal data files supplied in the UCI HAR Dataset For each record the following is provided:
+For each record the following information has been provided:
 ======================================

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.